Nuclear tests: databases and other material--Johnston's Archive

 Description:

 On 22 November 1955 the USSR conducted its first test of a multi-stage thermonuclear device.
 The device, the RDS-37, was designed as a nuclear gravity bomb with a full yield of about 3 megatons.
 The test version was modified to reduce the yield to an expected 1.45 megatons, to reduce the risk to the local population.
 It was airdropped from a Tupolev-95 bomber over Technical Area Sh ("Ground Zero") at the Semipalatinsk Test Site in Kazakhstan.
 It detonated with a yield of 1.6 megatons at altitude of 1,550 meters.
 Civilians in nearby villages had been warned as a precaution, but one child who ran back into a house immediately after the detonation was killed when the blast wave arrived and caused the roof to collapse.
-A trench collapsed onto soldiers observing the detonation, killing one.
-Six additional injuries occurred.
+Another 42 were injured by glass fragments.
+A trench collapsed onto soldiers observing the detonation at 36 km from ground zero, killing one from suffocation and causing contusions to five others.

 References: